ethereum/go-ethereum/docs/_rpc/ns-debug.md

 - `to` - Address, target of the transaction
 - `input` - Buffer, input transaction data
 - `gas` - Number, gas budget of the transaction
+- `gasUsed` - Number, amount of gas used in executing the transaction (excludes txdata costs)
+- `gasPrice` - Number, gas price configured in the transaction being executed
+- `intrinsicGas` - Number, intrinsic gas for the transaction being executed
 - `value` - big.Int, amount to be transferred in wei
 - `block` - Number, block number
 - `output` - Buffer, value returned from EVM
-- `gasUsed` - Number, amount of gas used in executing the transaction (excludes txdata costs)
 - `time` - String, execution runtime

+And these fields are only available for tracing mined transactions (i.e. not available when doing `debug_traceCall`):

+- `blockHash` - Buffer, hash of the block that holds the transaction being executed
+- `txIndex` - Number, index of the transaction being executed in the block
+- `txHash` - Buffer, hash of the transaction being executed

 ##### Fault